 Projects will focus on microbial ecology, plant-pathogen interactions, and invasion biology.
 I work on an invasive plant, cheatgrass (Bromus tectorum) that has devastated the Intermountain West.
 My long-term goal is to eliminate this invasive species and provide land managers with tools to restore cheatgrass-infested natural areas to native plant communities.
 I currently have two ongoing projects.

 The research work will involve basic microbiology skills (aseptic techniques, making various types of agars, isolation of fungus, and inoculation experiments) as well as seed germination experiments, seedling experiments, and collections of field samples for processing and/or experiments.
-Preference will be given to students who have completed BIOL 102 and BIOL 201.
+Preference will be given to students who have completed Ecology (BIOL 102 or 206).
 Please contact Dr. Beckstead, if you have an interest in working on these projects.

 As a cell biologist, I am interested in signaling pathways involved with cell adhesion and migration, and how alterations in these processes lead to disease.
 For example, many individuals with colon cancer have mutations in the Adenomatous Polyposis Coli (APC) gene, which affects cell adhesion and migration and ultimately results in tumor formation and metastasis.
 Patients with diabetes have altered signaling pathways that result in tissue injury.
 Using cells cultured in the lab, we can manipulate the genetic and/or physical environment of the cells to mimic the conditions they would experience in patients with these conditions and then study specific parts of signaling pathways that are altered by these conditions.
 Undergraduate students who participate in these projects become independent in the research laboratory and are exposed to basic laboratory skills as well as more advanced techniques such as cell culture and sterile technique, microscopy, gel electrophoresis and Western immunoblotting.
 Students typically take Cell Biology (BIOL 201) prior to working in my lab.